zslabs/zslabs/src/articles/svg-cool-kids.md

 <i class="bt-icon" data-bt-icon="facebook"></i>
 ```

-The above CoffeeScript translates this to:
+The above translates this to:

 ```markup
 <svg class="bt-icon">